 Primary Trailhead: From the intersection of Route 73 and Route 86 in Lake Placid follow Route 86 toward Saranac Lake.
 Continue for roughly 5-miles to the trailhead for Haystack and McKenzie on the right.

 By the numbers

 - Ascent: 1,240 feet

 The 3.3-mile-long trail begins easy and gets quite steep before the summit ledge, where there are outstanding views.
-The trail follows gentle ups and downs as it passes through an attractive forest at the base of Little Burn Mountain.
-The path swings right at 1.5 miles, then descends to Ray Brook before climbing moderately to the McKenzie Mountain trail on the left in 2.4 miles.
+The trail, which in the beginning leads to both Haystack and McKenzie, follows gentle ups and downs as it passes through an attractive forest at the base of Little Burn Mountain.
+The path swings right at 1.5 miles, then descends to Ray Brook before climbing moderately to the trail junction at 2.4 miles.
+To hike Haystack, take the left hand trail.
+Staying to the right will lead you to the even bigger McKenzie.
 After the intersection, the trail crosses a dam and begins an aggressive climb.
 At 3.0 miles the path climbs steeply up an eroded gully and views begin to appear.
 The open ledge is reached in 3.3 miles.
 The views to the south are outstanding and the High Peaks in the background look especially big.